 Chihaya Ayase embodies both the good and bad traits one often sees listed for Gemini personality traits.
 Her desirable Gemini attributes include adaptability, curiosity, and intelligence.
 While on the other side, she can be a bit unreliable.
 These personality traits serve to connect anime fans to the protagonist’s growth.
 The result of which is that fans see Chihaya Ayase as one of June’s top ten characters.

 - Birthday: June 7

 - First Anime Appearance: Koe no Katachi (2016)

-Shōko is the female protagonist for the manga inspired movie, Koe no Katachi.
-She is kind soul who desires to connect with her classroom peers.
+Shōko is the female protagonist for the manga-inspired movie, Koe no Katachi.
+She is a kind soul who desires to connect with her classroom peers.
 Shōko is clinically deaf and relies upon written communication to connect with her non-deaf classmates.
-Her speech patterns combined with limited hearing make Shōko an target for the school’s pranksters and bullies.
+Her speech patterns combined with limited hearing make Shōko a target for the school’s pranksters and bullies.
 Bullying reaches its height when Shōya Ishida rips out Shōko’s hearing aid, causing her permanent hearing loss.